 The gap between two consecutive board meetings of 120 days stands extended by a period of 60 days as per general circular no. 11/2020 dated 24.03.2020 and 08/2021 dated 03.05.2021 issued by the Ministry of Corporate Affairs in view of Covid 19 outbreak.
 Dates for the Board Meetings in the ensuing year are decided well in advance and communicated to the Directors.
 Board Meetings are held at the Registered Office of the Company.
 The agenda along with the Notes are sent in advance to the Directors.
 Additional Meetings of the Board are held when deemed necessary by the Board.
 The Board members attend the meetings through Video Conferencing in case they are unable to attend in person.
-As required by Secretarial Standards issued by Institute of Company Secretaries of India (ICSI), certain Unpublished Price Sensitive Information (UPSI) such as Unaudited / Audited Financial Results with Presentation thereon is being circulated to the Board Members at a shorter Notice as per the general consent given by the Board of Directors at the first Board Meeting held at each financial year.
+As required by Secretarial Standards issued by Institute of Company Secretaries of India (ICSI), certain Unpublished Price Sensitive Information (UPSI) such as Unaudited / Audited Financial Results with Presentation thereon is being circulated to the Board Meeting held at each financial year.